Nonperturbative Corrections to Soft Drop Jet Mass: Introduction

 In this paper we develop a factorization based description of hadronization corrections for jet observables after soft drop grooming.
-We focus for concreteness on the groomed jet mass $m_J$ for massless jets, though our approach can also be applied to other observables.
+We focus for concreteness on the groomed jet mass $m_J$ for massless jets, though our approach can also be applied to other observables that are not sensitive to soft recoil effects, such as angularties away from the broadening limit for $a < 1$.
 Soft drop decouples the dependence of the hadronization from aspects of the event that are not associated with the groomed jet being studied, thus our results apply equally well for $e^+e^-$ and $pp$ collisions.
 We consider two distinct regions for the jet mass, each having a distinct description for their leading hadronization corrections:

 These relations will be discussed in detail in \sec{NPmodes}.
 Here $\Lambda_{\rm QCD} \sim 0.5\,{\rm GeV}$ is the typical nonperturbative scale for QCD, and $Q=2 E_J=2 p_T \cosh(\eta_J)$ is a hard scale given by twice the jet energy, which is related to the jet $p_T$ and rapidity $\eta_J$.
 We assume that $Q\gg m_J$ and note that perturbative resummation is important for both of these regions.
 Finally, we have defined the smaller soft drop induced scale